-- 1. OCOK will review the Provider's Continuous 24-hour Awake Supervision policies and procedures during the initial contracting process. - 2.
-OCOK will ensure there is a certificate of compliance for all DFPS legacy residential services providers. - 3.
-OCOK will review the Provider's Continuous 24-hour Awake Supervision policies and procedures every six months to ensure the policies and procedures are up-to-date. - 4.
-OCOK will review noncompliance incidents within 24 hours of being notified. - 5.
-OCOK will request information about staff ratio and sample of 24-hour awake supervision schedule during the annual monitoring review process.
+- 1. OCOK will review the Provider's 24-hour Awake Supervision policies and procedures during the initial contracting process and will submit to DFPS for approval of the Provider's 24-hour Awake Supervision policies and procedures before being added to the OCOK Provider Network. - 2.
+OCOK will review non-compliance incidents within 24 hours of being notified and may issue a Contract Violation and request a Quality Improvement Plan/Corrective Action Plan, as necessary. - 3.
+OCOK will maintain a quarterly report of non-compliance of Continuous 24-hr Awake Supervision. - 4.
+OCOK will request information about staff ratio and sample of 24-hour awake supervision schedule during the initial Administrative Review, if applicable; and annually during the monitoring review process.